-Issuer audits are presented below within their respective deficiency classifications (as discussed previously).
+We present issuer audits below within their respective deficiency classifications (as discussed previously).
 Within the classifications, we generally present the audits based on our assessment as to the relative significance of the identified deficiencies taking into account the significance of the financial statement accounts and/or disclosures affected, and/or the nature or extent of the deficiencies.